-1. The Zoning Hearing Board of Doylestown Township met the requirements of the Zoning Ordinance, the Municipalities Planning Code, and other relevant statutes as to legal notice of the hearing held.

-2. The Applicants are the Owners of the Subject Property and therefore possessed of the requisite standing to make application to this Board.

-3. The Subject Property is located in the R-1, Residential Zoning District of Doylestown Township.
-The lot area is 40,000 square feet.
-The property accommodates the Applicants' single-family dwelling with customary residential amenities.

-4. Applicants propose an addition to the existing single-family dwelling.
-The resulting dwelling will be used, in part, as an Accessory Family Apartment.
-Applicants seek a special exception consistent with §175-37.B H-12 to permit the Accessory Family Apartment use.

-5. A special exception is defined under the Doylestown Township Zoning Ordinance as, "A permission or approval granted to use land for a purpose other than those specified as uses permitted outright within a zoning district, granted by the Township Zoning Hearing Board in accordance with the standards contained in this chapter."
-See, Ordinance §175-9.

-6. §912.1 of the Municipalities Planning Code ("MPC") provides for the Zoning Hearing Board to hear requests for special exceptions "to be granted or denied by the board pursuant to express standards and criteria ... [permitting] the board [to] attach such reasonable conditions and safeguards... as it may deem necessary ..."
-See, §912.1 of the MPC.

-7. §175-137 and §175-138 similarly provide standards and criteria for the granting of special exceptions.
+- 1. The Zoning Hearing Board of Doylestown Township met the requirements of the Zoning Ordinance, the Municipalities Planning Code, and other relevant statutes as to legal notice of the hearing held. - 2.
+The Applicants are the Owners of the Subject Property and therefore possessed of the requisite standing to make application to this Board. - 3.
+The Subject Property is located in the R-1, Residential Zoning District of Doylestown Township.
+The lot area is 1.09 acres.
+The property accommodates the Applicants' single-family dwelling with customary residential amenities. - 4.
+Applicants seek to use a portion of the existing single-family dwelling as an Accessory Family Apartment.
+Applicants seek a special exception pursuant to §175-37.B H-12 and §175-16(H.12) of the Doylestown Township Zoning Ordinance ("Ordinance"), to permit the use.
+Applicants further seek a variance from one of the specific provisions of the H-12 use to permit the Accessory Family Apartment to measure greater than 25% of the usable floor area of the existing single family dwelling. - 5.
+Applicants bought the Subject Property in 2000 which already had an existing apartment as part of the house when built in the 1950s. - 6.
+Applicants seek the necessary zoning relief for the existing apartment to come into compliance with the Doylestown Township Zoning Ordinance. - 7.
+The apartment will be used for a caregiver for the Applicants due to health concerns. - 8.
+A special exception is defined under the Doylestown Township Zoning Ordinance as, "A permission or approval granted to use land for a purpose other than those specified as uses permitted outright within a zoning district, granted by the Township Zoning Hearing Board in accordance with the standards contained in this chapter."
+See, Ordinance §175-9. - 9. §912.1 of the Municipalities Planning Code ("MPC") provides for the Zoning Hearing Board to hear requests for special exceptions "to be granted or denied by the board pursuant to express standards and criteria ... [permitting] the board [to] attach such reasonable conditions and safeguards... as it may deem necessary ..."
+See, §912.1 of the MPC. - 10. §175-137 and §175-138 similarly provide standards and criteria for the granting of special exceptions.

-8. §175-37 B H-12 provides that the accessory family apartment is permitted by special exception.

-9. The provisions of the Ordinance defining an accessory family apartment are found at \$175-16.H(12), and read as follows:
+- 11. §175-37 B H-12 provides that the accessory family apartment is permitted by special exception. - 12.
+The provisions of the Ordinance defining an accessory family apartment are found at §175-16.H(12), and read as follows: